Welcome to Jaisalmer

 The fort of Jaisalmer is a breathtaking sight: a massive sandcastle rising from the sandy plains like a mirage from a bygone era.
 No place better evokes exotic camel-train trade routes and desert mystery.
 Ninety-nine bastions encircle the fort’s still-inhabited twisting lanes.
 Inside are shops swaddled in bright embroideries, a royal palace and numerous businesses looking for your tourist rupee.
-Despite the commercialism it’s hard not to be enchanted by this desert citadel.
-Beneath the ramparts the narrow streets of the old city conceal magnificent havelis, all carved from the same golden-honey sandstone as the fort – hence Jaisalmer’s designation as the Golden City.
+Despite the rampant commercialism, it’s hard not to be enchanted by this desert citadel.
+Beneath the ramparts, particularly to the north, the narrow streets of the old city conceal magnificent havelis (traditional, ornately decorated residences), all carved from the same golden-honey sandstone as the fort – hence Jaisalmer’s designation as the Golden City.

-A city that has come back almost from the dead in the past half-century, Jaisalmer may be remote but it’s certainly not forgotten – indeed it’s one of Rajasthan’s biggest tourist destinations, and few people come here without climbing onto a camel in the surrounding Thar Desert.
-Competition to get your bum into a camel saddle can be fierce, with some operators adopting unpleasant hard-sell tactics.
-But by following a few basic guidelines you can fix yourself an enjoyable ride.
+A city that has come back almost from the dead in the past half-century, Jaisalmer may be remote, but it’s certainly not forgotten – indeed it’s one of Rajasthan’s biggest tourist destinations.